 There’s a desire to make flesh’n’bones great

 when all around is rubble and debris.

-‘How are you?’ is the question I fear most.
+‘How are you?’ is the question that gets me most.

-It makes me jumpy or cry or just numb.
+It makes me jumpy or annoyed or just numb.

 I was watching a documentary about ELVIS and his life and songs.

 Songs Elvis Aaron Presley, in private moments, would probably have just hummed.